Montana-Media-Arts/webDesignFall2024/_docs/topic-11/03-border/02-page.md

 <div class="divider-heading"></div>

-Like margin and padding (which you'll learn about soon), borders help define the amount of space a box or element takes up, as well as its relationship to other boxes.
+Like margin and padding (which you'll learn about soon), borders help define the amount of space a box or element takes up and its relationship to other boxes.

-_Unlike_ margin and padding, however, the border portion of the box can be separately colored, and has multiple style options.
-Border is more of a visual styling tool, than a space management tool.
+_Unlike_ margin and padding, however, the border portion of the box can be separately colored and has multiple style options.
+Border is more of a visual styling tool than a space management tool.

-There are three properties that make up a border:
+Three properties make up a border:
 - Width
 - Style
 - Color